nimbusscale/dominant-species/docs/architecture.md

 ![Game State Interactions](./img/game-state-detailed-flow.drawio.svg "Game State Interactions")

-First, let's describe the various objects in the diagram and then follow on with how they interact to update the game state.
+Before exploring the interactions, let's define the key objects involved:

+- **Component**:
-- **Component** - An Angular Component is responsible for binding data to the view and allowing the player to interact with the application.
-In this implementation components should have minimal (ideally no) state and business logic and should be responsible for the "View" part of the application.
+  An Angular Component is responsible for binding data to the view and enabling the player to interact with the application.
+In this implementation, Components should hold minimal (ideally no) state or business logic.
+Their primary role is to handle the "View" aspect of the application.
+Components interact with one or more Services as needed to retrieve data or process player input.

+- **Service**:
-- **Service** - An Angular Service is responsible for the business logic and responsible for the "Controller" part of the application.
-Service have business logic, but should have minimal (ideally no) state.
-Components interact with zero or more services as needed to get the data the need or process an input from a player.
+  An Angular Service manages the business logic, representing the "Controller" part of the application.
+Services contain business logic but should maintain minimal (ideally no) state.

+- **Model**:
-- **Model** - A Model is a class that represents a thing within the game and models the behavior of that thing.
-Model objects keep a state specific to the thing they represent.
-More details about the model objects can be found in a later section.
+  A Model represents a specific entity within the game and models the behavior of that entity.
+Models maintain state relevant to the entity they represent.

-- **Game State Service and Object** - While each Model keeps state specific to its operation, the Game State Service (an Angular Service) and Object are responsible for the game state as a whole.
-The object stores the entire game state and provides an interface to get or set any part of the state.
-The service orchestrates setting or getting updates state between the other Service, the Game State object and the Game State Client.
+- **Game State Service and Object**:
+  While each Model maintains its own state, the **Game State Service** (an Angular Service) and **Game State Object** manage the entire game state.
+The Game State Object stores the complete state and provides an interface to access or modify any part of it.
+The Game State Service orchestrates interactions between other Services, the Game State Object, and the Game State Client.

-- **Game State Client Service** - An Angular service that allows the client to get or send game state data to the backend.
+- **Game State Client Service**:
+  An Angular Service that enables the client to send or retrieve game state data from the backend.

+- **Backend**:
-- **Backend** - The backend which stores and distributes state to all clients.
+  The server that stores and distributes the game state to all connected clients.

-Both the Model and Game State Object keep track of state, but for different purposes.
-The Game State Object has a copy of the entire game state and is responsible for providing that data to the rest of the objects in the client and processing updates made by the player (or system).
-The Model needs a copy of that state relevant to the operations of that model.
-Let's take the state for a deck of cards as an example.
-What cards are still in the deck would be the state and that state would be stored in the Game State Object.
-All other state related to the game is also stored in the Game State Object, such as the cards in each player's hand.
-The deck of cards model allows a player to draw a card, so it needs to know what cards are in the deck.
-When the deck of cards model object is instantiated, it gets a copy of the deck of cards state that is stored in the game state object.
-When a player draws a card the state in the deck of cards model object is updated and then sent to the Game State Object so it can update its copy.
-This update in state is ultimately sent to the backend via a GSP.
-When the GSP is received by another client the Game State Object is updated with the latest state.
-The deck of cards model is then updated to get a copy of the latest state from the Game State Object.
-It can generally through of the Game State Object being the authoritative copy of the state and the state stored in each model object a cache of the game state.
+Both the Model and Game State Object track state but serve different purposes.
+The Game State Object holds a complete copy of the game state and provides it to other client-side objects, processing player or system-triggered updates.
+On the other hand, each Model retains a subset of the game state relevant to its function.

+### Example: Managing a Deck of Cards
+Consider the state of a deck of cards in the game.
+The Game State Object stores the current state of the deck—specifically, which cards remain in the deck.

+The Deck of Cards Model needs to know the current state of the deck to allow players to draw cards.
+When the model is instantiated, it retrieves the state of the deck from the Game State Object.
+As a player draws a card, the Deck of Cards Model updates its internal state and sends this updated state back to the Game State Object.

+The Game State Object then updates its full copy of the state and sends the change to the backend via a Game State Patch (GSP).
+When another client receives the GSP, the Game State Object on that client is updated.
+The Deck of Cards Model on that client subsequently fetches the latest state from the Game State Object.

+In essence, the Game State Object serves as the authoritative source of truth, while each Model holds a cached subset of the game state specific to its operations.

 ### Updating the Game State
 The following diagram shows the flow of a state change by a play through the client to the backend.
 Each step is labeled with a corresponding row in the table beneath the diagram.